Course Leader: Mrs Sarah Horne

 The A Level Physics course is assessed by sitting externally examined written papers.
 All examinations assessed in the summer of year 13 (3 exam papers in total).
 Practical work will be continually developed throughout the course and students will carry out 12 core investigations over the course of the A level, with the aim being to develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of How Science Works.
 These practical skills are assessed in written papers.

 40% of the overall assessment of A Level Physics will contain mathematical skills equivalent to Level 2 or above.
 At least 15% of the overall assessment of A Level Physics will assess knowledge, skills and understanding in relation to practical work.

 In the first year you will study particles, quantum phenomena, materials and waves, mechanics, and electricity.
 Year 2 follows a similar structure where you will study the three key areas of Thermal Physics, Further Mechanics, Fields, and Nuclear Physics.
 A final topic on Astrophysics completes the course.
 Throughout the course, you will learn new practical skills and there will be numerous opportunities to use practical experiences to link theory to reality.

 Is there anything else I need to know?

 You will be provided with laboratory coats and given the opportunity to purchase recommended books or revision guides.
 We benefit from excellent technician support and the Physics department is well resourced with modern apparatus and hardware.

-We pride ourselves on a strong, open and honest working relationship between teachers and students.
+We pride ourselves on a strong, open, and honest working relationship between teachers and students.
 Our students are kept informed of their progress via short topic tests and verbal feedback.
-We give students ample opportunity to practise their examination technique but also encourage interactive ways of learning and assessment.
+We give students ample opportunity to practice their examination technique but also encourage interactive ways of learning and assessment.